What is a Returnship?

 With a skills shortage facing the UK, many companies have found that they are lacking the skills and experience they need to thrive.
-Totaljobs has been looking at potential techniques that business can use to tackle the skills shortage, and one stand-out option is: Returnships.
+Totaljobs has been looking at potential techniques that business can use to tackle the skills shortage, and one stand-out option is something called a returnship.

-That’s not a typo – and if you haven’t heard of a Returnship, you’re not alone.
-9 in 10 candidates and employers have never heard of them either.
+That’s not a typo, and if you haven’t heard of a returnship, you’re not alone.
+9 in 10 people have never heard of it either.

 Returnships are professionally paid and are usually short term contracts, lasting 3-6 months, though many programmes result in on-going work.
 The work is commercially significant work, drawing on their prior experience and skills and offering a route back into professional work.

 Our study of 2,628 candidates and 100 employers tells us that 5% of the UK workforce has undertaken a returnship.
 But upon hearing what a returnship is, 3 in 4 candidates told us that they would definitely consider the option in order to return from a break in their career.